 The latter two elements were not described in the case because they had little behavior in the model.

-The patients in the model were all diagnosed with the specific illness that the drug market handles.
+The patients in the model were all diagnosed with the specific illness that the pharmaceutical market handles.
 The disease involved was not life threatening, so this drug category is elective.
 The behavior of the patient included:

 - Meeting with their physician every three months.